 Per this law, first-degree robbery is a felony offense punishable by up to 9 years in state prison if:

-- the defendant acted in concert with two or more people, or
+- you acted in concert with two or more people, or

 - the robbery occurred within an inhabited structure.7